Diversey Holdings: History

 During its time under Sealed Air, Diversey Care focused on a strategy of technological innovation.
 This included the launch of the first global range of commercial cleaning robots across the US and Europe, and a digital food safety management platform that helps organizations to achieve regulatory compliance in the food industry.

 In March 2017, Bain Capital announced that it was purchasing the Diversey Care division of Sealed Air for $3.2 billion, with the intention of running Diversey as a standalone company.
 In August 2017, Dr. Ilham Kadri was named as the president and CEO, and the sale was completed in September 2017.

 In 2018 the company moved its headquarters to Fort Mill, South Carolina.
 In October 2018, it was announced that CEO Kadri resigned her position as of December 31, 2018.
 Diversey CFO Carlos Sagasta, along with Global President Professional Division Gaetano Redaelli, became joint deputy CEOs.
 On January 1, 2019, Mark Burgess took the position of CEO.
 On July 14, 2020, Phil Wieland took the position of CEO of Diversey.
 On March 25, 2021, Diversey filed for an IPO.

 In March 2023, Solenis, a Wilmington, Delaware based specialty chemical company which specializes in water-intensive industries, announced the acquisition of Diversey Holdings for $4.6 Billion, and expects the merger to be completed in the second half of 2023.
 Solenis plans to turn the company private, and upon completion of the transition, Diversey's ordinary shares will no longer be listed on any public market.

+On July 5, 2023, Diversey Holdings became part of Solenis after its acquisition was completed.